Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-Additional points are awarded as the company has two refineries with IP certification.
+Additional points are awarded as the company has IP certification.

 • P